AIR-Lan/AIR-Lab/_pages/home.md

 permalink: /
 ---

-**Shaping the Future of Intelligent Machines: University of Glasgow AI and Robotics Lab**

 Our mission is to advance AI and robotics by creating intelligent, secure, and ethical systems.
 We prioritize safety, reliability, and real-world resilience to maximize positive societal impact.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover">